madeleineostoja/svelte-gallery/README.md

 # image-masonry

-A justified image layout grid which maintains image aspect ratios with no trailing or incomplete last row.
+A responsive justified image layout grid which maintains image aspect ratios with no trailing or incomplete last row.
 Best possible layout found by creating a graph of all possible row combinations and finding the shortest path through the graph using a target row height as the basis for weight / cost of each graph node.

 ---